Anarchy: Kant's thought experiment

 Immanuel Kant defined "anarchy", in terms of the "state of nature", as a lack of government.
 He discussed the concept of anarchy in order to question why humanity ought to leave the state of nature behind and instead submit to a "legitimate government".
 In contrast to Thomas Hobbes, who conceived of the state of nature as a "war of all against all" which existed throughout the world, Kant considered it to be only a thought experiment.
 Kant believed that human nature drove people to not only seek out society but also to attempt to attain a superior hierarchical status.

 While Kant distinguished between different forms of the state of nature, contrasting the "solitary" form against the "social", he held that there was no means of distributive justice in such a circumstance.
 He considered that, without law, a judiciary and means for law enforcement, the danger of violence would be ever-present, as each person could only judge for themselves what is right without any form of arbitration.
 He thus concluded that human society ought to leave the state of nature behind and submit to the authority of a state.
 Kant argued that the threat of violence incentivises humans, by the need to preserve their own safety, to leave the state of nature and submit to the state.
 Based on his "hypothetical imperative", he argued that if humans desire to secure their own safety, then they ought to avoid anarchy.
 But he also argued, according to his "categorical imperative", that it is not only prudent but also a moral and political obligation to avoid anarchy and submit to a state.
 Kant thus concluded that even if people did not desire to leave anarchy, they ought to as a matter of duty to abide by universal laws.

+Kant also gave a short definition of anarchy in contrast to other forms of society:

+“Anarchy is law and freedom without force.

+Despotism is law and force without freedom.

+Barbarism force without freedom and law.

+Republicanism is force with freedom and law.”